Helena Chmura Kraemer

 Helena Chmura Kraemer is an American professor emerita of biostatistics at Stanford University.
-She is a fellow of the American Statistical Association.
+She is known for her work on improving research methodologies, particularly in evaluating measurement reliability, detecting and correcting errors, and optimizing statistical power in studies where biological and behavioral factors intersect.
+Kraemer is a fellow of the American Statistical Association.

 Education

-Helena Chmura Kraemer completed a Bachelor of Arts in mathematics with Phi Beta Kappa honors from Smith College in 1957.
-In 1958, Kraemer attended University of Manchester as a Fulbright fellow.
+Kraemer completed a Bachelor of Arts in mathematics with Phi Beta Kappa honors from Smith College in 1957.
+In 1958, she attended University of Manchester as a Fulbright fellow.
 Kraemer earned a Doctor of Philosophy in statistics from Stanford University in 1963.
 Her dissertation was titled Point Estimation in Learning Models.
 Her doctoral advisor was Patrick Suppes.